 Ok, so chances are, you’ve made rice krispie treats in the past.
 They’re not hard to make, and they’re always a fan favorite.
 But I’m telling you, once you try this version, you’ll never go back to basic rice krispie treats again.

-Brown butter rice krispie treats are soooo much better that the recipe on the back of the rice krispie box.
+And of course, one of my favorite variations on the classic is the Brown Butter Rice Krispie Treat.
+Brown butter rice krispie treats are soooo much better than the recipe on the back of the rice krispie box.
 There’s just something extra special about browning the butter that raises the bar on these crispy rice bars.
 I’m OBSSESSED with these babies.

 And I think you soon will be too.